StrangeBeeCorp/docs/docs/thehive/setup/installation/step-by-step-guide.md

 This part contains instructions to install TheHive and then configure it.

 !!!
 Warning
-    TheHive4 can't be installed on the same server than older versions.
+    TheHive can't be installed on the same server than older versions.
 We recommend installing it on a new server, especially if a migration is foreseen.

 ### Installation